onthebusiness/harelang.org/content/style.md

 1. Hare source files SHOULD be named in `lower_underscore_case`, with the `.ha` file extension.
 Their mimetype is `text/x-hare`.
-2. Hare source files may be named with only a tag (e.g. `+linux.ha`) if appropriate, but MUST not be named `.ha`.
+2. Hare source files may be named with only a tag (e.g. `+linux.ha`) if appropriate, but MUST NOT be named `.ha`.
 3. Each Hare source file MUST list its imports, followed by its declarations, with one empty line between them.
-This empty line MUST not be included if there are no imports.
+This empty line MUST NOT be included if there are no imports.
 4. Use statements MUST be sorted alphabetically.
 5. Declarations which require a single line MAY follow one after the other; but